altaga/Torch-Drowsiness-Monitor/README.md

 - OpenCV:
     - Image processing
-    - DNN implementation.
+    - CDNN implementation.
-        - The weights of the DNN were obtained from YoloV3.
+        - The weights of the CDNN were obtained from YoloV3 and imported by PyTorch.
-- MQTT:
+- MQTT with Mosquitto:
     - Communication with the ESP32.

-In this algorithm we use the detection of objects using YoloV3 and OpenCV Contrib which allows the use of DNN.
+In this algorithm we use the detection of objects using PyTorch, YoloV3 and OpenCV which allows the use of CDNN.

 <img src="https://i.ibb.co/S3Wz9Sc/process2.jpg" width="600">